 To get to Cabra Castle Hotel from Dublin, first of all ignore any signs you may see for Cavan Town, which is quite a bit away from the hotel, and take the M1 as far as Ardee, Co.Louth, then the N2 to Carrickmacross Co.
 Monaghan and then the R179 towards Kingscourt Co.
 Cavan, but turning off to the left about 3km before Kingscourt.

 The site of the castle hotel wasn’t actually part of today’s Cabra Estate or the Pratt lands until 1813.
 It had, since the 17th century, belonged to the Foster family and was the site of an earlier round tower castle, known as Cormy Castle, which had also been destroyed in Cromwellian times.
-In 1808 Henry Foster set about restoring the castle, though in the end the project became more building a new castle from scratch on the site of, and inspired by, the old.
+In 1808 Henry Foster set about restoring the castle, though in the end the project became more like building a new castle from scratch inspired by, and on the same site as, the old.

 The castle was a very impressive sight, built in a rather unusual for the time, Neo-Norman style, but it proved to be costly work for the already cash-strapped Fosters and not long after completion, in 1813, they were forced to sell both their new castle and the 400 acres of land surrounding it.

 The buyers were their neighbours, the Pratts, who saw an opportunity to expand the Cabra Estate while also getting an incredible new showpiece home in the process.